-I decided to move from medium to a standalone blog, so welcome
+I've moved from medium to a standalone self-hosted blog, so welcome.

-When I’ve just started at LJ there was a very cool community.
+When I just started at LJ there was a very cozy community.
 Strangers came to your blog to write comments and to get acquainted with you.
-That’s something that I don’t see in the internet nowadays.
+That’s something that I rarely see on the internet nowadays.
 People follow each other but they don’t get acquainted.
 Seems like “following” has gone down in value.

-Furthermore, there were a lot of trolls, that sometimes came to your blog from nowhere to poop in your comments.
-That was so funny.
+Furthermore, there were a lot of trolls, that sometimes came to your blog from nowhere to poop in your comments and that was really funny.

-Years have passed.
+Years passed.
 LJ has stagnated both as a service and community.
-LJ looked (and is looking now) like internet in 2000 (very ugly).
+LJ is looking like the internet in 2000 (very ugly).
 After some time LJ as a platform started bringing almost zero value to its authors.
 Internal traffic has vanished.

-Obviously, LJ is facing very high churn rate, that has a strong effect on the whole service.
+Obviously, LJ is facing a very high churn rate, which has a strong effect on the whole service.

-When I moved to WP I didn’t notice much difference in traffic comparing to my old blog on LJ, but at least it looked better.
+When I moved to WP I didn’t notice much difference in traffic compared to my old blog on LJ, but at least it looked better.

-Community and traffic are the main two things blogging platform can give the author.
-Community is close but isn't equal to traffic.
+Community and traffic are the main two things blogging platforms can give the author.
+The community is close but isn't equal to traffic.
 Community is more about responsiveness and feedback of the auditory.

 The last but not least point is pleasant UI/UX for your readers to have a good time reading.

 Traffic is very important.
-My followers at FB and twitter is a special kind of vanishing species.
-According to medium stats, medium internal trafic is about 25% of the whole tiny number of my visitors.
+According to medium stats, medium internal traffic is about 25% of the whole number of my visitors.

-Once I accepted invitation to be published at some medium-based-magazine and got the following the stats:
+Once I accepted an invitation to be published in some medium-based-magazine and got the following stats:

-25% of medium intenal traffic and 3-X of my average publication traffic with the help of their group at FB and other FB groups that reposted this story.
+25% of medium internal traffic and only 3-X of my average publication traffic with the help of their group at FB and other FB groups that reposted this story.

-I've always adored the minimalistic look of medium, but they've decided to flood it with internet marketing bullshit, forcing user to sign-up/download app/buy subscrption/whatever.
+I've always adored the minimalistic look of Medium, but they've decided to flood it with internet marketing bullshit, forcing users to sign-up/download apps/buy subscription/whatever.

 If you are a writer you may not even guess how much pain your every second reader feels before even starting to read you.
 The second portion of pain comes with the reading process itself.

-Instead of turning into cozy LJ of new internet age, Medium has made a wrong turn somewhere.
+Instead of turning into a cozy LJ of the new internet age, Medium has made a wrong turn somewhere.

 Medium isn't forth being gifted your content to it.

-Owners of blogging platform get the most part of the benefit from your content.
-It may be worth in some other cases, but medium is probably not the case.
+Owners of blogging platforms get the most part of the benefit from your content.
+It may be worth it in some other cases, but Medium is probably not the case.

-Setting up a standelone blog turned out to be fairy easy, fast and cheap.
+Setting up a standalone blog turned out to be fairly easy, fast, and cheap.

-The main benefit is that you are 100% flexible owner of your content.
+The main benefit is that you are a 100% flexible owner of your content.

-Move it anywhere, migrate to another blogging engine, turn it into web-service.
+Move it anywhere, migrate to another blogging engine, and turn it into web service.
 WHATEVER.